gianmarcocalbi/asyncdsm-sym/README.md

-# qADAC
+# asyadcml
-quasi-Asynchronous Distributed Approximate Computation for Machine Learning
+Asynchronous Approximated and Distributed Computation for Machine Learning